A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams

 \subsubsection{Costs Design}

-In this work, the optimization costs are split into two main components: the agent-actions costs $c_{ij}$ and the agent-related availability cost $\xi_i$.
-The former should describe how capable a worker is in performing each task, considering the kino-dynamics features of the agents, the tasks duration, the human ergonomics, etc. The smaller the cost, the higher the suitability.
-The latter, instead, is fundamental to optimize not only the worker-action fitness, but also in terms of task execution time.
-If used together, the solution represent the trade-off between minimizing the agents waiting times and maximizing their suitability to the task.
+In this work, the optimization costs are split into two main components: the worker-actions costs $c_{ij}$ and the worker-related availability cost $\xi_i$.
+The former should describe how capable a worker is in performing each action, considering the kino-dynamics features of the workers, the actions duration, the human ergonomics, etc. The smaller the cost, the higher the suitability.
+The latter, instead, is fundamental to optimize not only the worker-action fitness, but also in terms of action execution time.
+If used together, the solution represent the trade-off between minimizing the workers waiting times and maximizing their suitability to the action.
 While the abstraction of the framework allows us to benefit of different cost functions and the design of new suitability indicators is out of the scope of the paper, still we would like to provide some guidelines on the costs design.